Eureka Math vs Singapore Math

 No easy-to-teach parent-friendly resources

-While the Eureka Math website provides a general overview of the program, it lacks easy-to use and parent-friendly resources.
+While the Eureka Math curriculum website provides a general overview of the program, it lacks easy-to use and parent-friendly resources.
 In general, there are very few resources that offer Eureka math help for parents.

 The teacher’s guides offer lengthy and elaborate teaching “scripts” that parents don’t have time to pour over.
 In contrast, there are no resources for parents that are designed to meet parents’ specific needs as teachers.
 There are no short, focused parent guides that actually show how to teach Eureka Math to produce multiple solutions to the same problems on homework exercises.